 Despite its faults, new console does look impressive.
 I sort of like the idea of not having any labels on the pushbuttons, just different colors.
 That really impresses the guy who doesn't know what all the buttons are for.
 And the console design doesn't appear to have changed much from the sketches I drew up for Gary and Larry, based on what they were planning a couple of years ago, so I could understand just about everything.

 One thing I don't understand.
 I was standing there when Glenn hit the red button for Mag One to put Music from Oberlin on the air.
 The mag started, but as soon as he let go of the red button the green one came back on, and no sound came through.
 We hit the button a couple of times more, with the same result.
 So Glenn quickly patched Mag One into Aux Two and ran it that way.
 Experimenting with the buttons, I found that you could go from green to yellow and then from yellow to red, but you could not go from green to red directly.
 Could new console be getting crotchety and obstinate already?

 If you didn't see the November 20 issue of Life magazine, see if you can locate it in a library somewhere.
 In that issue, Rob Singler became the first unsuccessful candidate for WOBC Station Director to have his picture on the cover of a national magazine.

 It's in connection with an article about co-ed dorms, especially at Oberlin.
-On page 40, there's even a picture of the new WOBC control board, complete with its staggered round black pots.
+Among the photos there's even a picture on page 40 of the new WOBC control board, complete with its staggered round black pots.
 Rob is doing a show with girlfriend Cindy Stewart holding his finger.
 And, of course, on the counter is a food tray from the Snack Bar, empty.

 WOBC's staggered pots may cause a new fad in college radio stations around the nation.
 They'll figure the rest of the board looks so impressive, the pots must be staggered for some good reason.